Changing a not honorable discharge… is it possible?

-While everyone wants to qualify for Veteran benefits, not having an honorable discharge can prevent this process from ever happening.
+While everyone wants to qualify for Veteran benefits, not changing a not honorable discharge can prevent this process from ever happening.
 The good news is, depending on the kind of release you are qualified as, there is a possibility that through the Discharge Review Board (DRB), you could file for a change.
 While it is difficult to get a change in discharge status, it is not impossible.

 Discharge Review Board